 - information about how you can view and bid for available properties

 If you do not agree with the band you are in or have been told you are not eligible to register, you can ask us to review your application.
 You must do this in writing within 21 days of the date on the decision letter.
-We will review your case and tell you the outcome in writing.
+We will review your case and try to undertake any review within 28 days, but by law we are allowed 8 weeks to reply.
 Once you have received this decision, there is no further right of appeal.

 The banding system